hpc-uk/build-instructions/apps/GPAW/ARCHER2_gpaw22.1.0/README.md

 ```
 kevin@ln01:> bash ./build_gpaw.sh
 ```
 which will install in the same location.
-The scripts can be edited to change the location if required.
+At the moment the GPAW script requires that the `libxc` install location and the GPAW install location must be the same.

 ## Run time